 - A Review Period - DIs are reviewed on a defined regular basis to ensure that the ETF it holds is taking maximum advantage of market trends.
 During the review the DEP is ranked to find the ETF that is trending up most strongly.
 If the currently held ETF is still at the top of the list then it is held until the next review.
 If another ETF in the DEP is moving up more strongly then that ETF is bought and held until the next review.
 A typical review period is quarterly although to add more market sensitivity to the DI it can be reviewed monthly.

 - A Trade Signal - This is price chart indicator used to measure an ETF's price trend and the strength of its trend.
 It is applied to each ETF in the DI's DEP at time of review The NAOI has identified several excellent trend indicators that are extremely effective and can be easily found on a variety of financial Web sites.
-They are discussed in The Dynamic Investment Bible book.
+They are discussed in The Amazing Future of Investing book.
 The trade signal used is defined by the DI designer.

-- One Other Component that Optimizes DI Performance - This is a simple NAOI proprietary component that is discussed in The Dynamic Investment Bible and is revealed to our consulting clients.
+- One Other Component that Optimizes DI Performance - This is a simple NAOI proprietary component that is discussed in The Amazing Future of Investing book and is revealed to our consulting clients.

 These are the simple components of all Dynamic Investments that make it sensitive to market conditions, able to detect areas of the market that are trending up in current market conditions and capable of automatically capturing the positive returns potential that exists in all economic conditions.